+I've also posted this message on the HT Basics forum.
+Apologies for the cross-post, but I'm new here and wasn't sure which would be the more appropriate forum.
 I'm fairly new to DVD-A and am having some problems getting set up.
 I used to just use the Dolby Digital mix on my DVD-A's, but recently decided it was time to upgrade to a true DVD-A player using 5.1 analog connectors.
 I picked up a low-end Toshiba universal 5-disc changer (don't have the model number handy).
 I hooked up the 5.1 analog outputs to my receiver using standard RCA cables I had sitting around.
 The surround effects are fantastic...light years ahead of the Dolby Digital I had been listening to.
 Unfortunately, the low end completely dropped away.
 Bass drums sound more like snare drums, and the sub-woofer is barely firing.
 The result is music that's wonderfully enveloping but incredibly bright and tinny.
 This effect occurs when I set my receiver (Pioneer VSX-D912K) to the "DVD 7.1" setting.
 If I switch over to "DVD," with an analog source (I understand that this makes the receiver's decoder kick in) the music fills out nicely but I lose the DVD-A precision and surround effect.
 Can anyone offer suggestions as to why I would be losing the low end when using the 5.1 analog?
 Could it be cables?
 A cheap decoder in the player?
 Any thoughts on how I might fix this problem?
 Thanks.